react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 Make sure that the path to the file in `setupFiles` is correct.
 Jest will run these files before running your tests, so it's the best place to put your global mocks.

 If your configuration works correctly, you can skip this section, but in some unusual cases you will need to mock `react-native-screens` as well.
-To do so add the following code in `jest/setup.js` file:
+To add mock of the particular component, e.g. `Screen`, add the following code in `jest/setup.js` file:

 ```js
 // Include this section form mocking react-native-screens